 If no updated mileage is received the discount will be based on the last mileage received.
 Proof of high mileage can be an inspection receipt, oil change receipt, repair receipt, etc., but must show the date, mileage and vehicle identification number (VIN).

 The mileage discount will not exceed 40% of the current NADA clean loan value.
 The discount does not apply to motorcycles, motor homes or trucks not in the NADA book.

 Personal Property Address Change Request

-Taxpayers may register a new vehicle or remove a vehicle in Personal Property online through e-Commissioner.
-A valid e-mail address is required, and a PIN must be created.
+Taxpayers may register a new vehicle or remove a vehicle in personal property online through e-Commissioner.
+A valid email address is required, and a personal identification number (PIN) must be created.
 Prior to making a request for change of address, taxpayers should update the associated record with the DMV or the Department of Game and Inland Fisheries.
 All requests will be reviewed by the Commissioner of the Revenue's Office.
-An e-mail response should be received within 10 days of the request.
+An email response should be received within 10 days of the request.